Breast Cancer in men

 The worst thing though was, that day they told me I had cancer, they took a core biopsy, and they had given me some local anaesthetic and then taken this core biopsy, and the bruising was just so extensive and so horribly sore.
 It was absolutely wonderful bruise if a bruise could be described as wonderful, this was a wonderful bruise, all over this side of my chest.
 And the pain!
 And they had put this big pressure bandage on it.
 But, I’d often thought I could get to the front of a queue if I just exposed this bruise to people.
 And- but I remember that as the most painful thing actually.

-Very often when men were at the hospital for their outpatient appointments and for their initial tests, they were the only man in a waiting room full of female patients, although some of the women had their husbands or other male family members or friends with them (see also ‘Experiences as a man in different breast cancer treatment settings’).
-It was not unusual for the men to be ‘pioneer’ patients in their hospital, and most of them said that they had been the first man with breast cancer that their medical team had treated or done diagnostic tests for breast cancer on.
+When they were at the hospital for outpatient appointments and initial tests, the men interviewed said they were often in a waiting room full of female patients, though some of the women had their husbands or other male family members or friends with them (see also ‘Experiences as a man in different breast cancer treatment settings’).

 BT felt embarrassed whilst he was waiting in a hospital gown for his biopsy.